I’m still here in beautiful San Diego.

 #3 – Walking Planks

 Get into a plank position.
-Maintain the good alignment with your head, shoulders, hips and feet with your arms straight.
+Maintain good alignment with your head, shoulders, hips and feet with your arms straight.
 Keep the abdominal area tight.
 Shuffle (walk without lifting feet) twice to one side.
 Start walking with your hands and then move with your feet.
-Do the same movements towards the other direction.
+Do the same movements in the other direction.

 The Walking Plank works on your core muscles and the stability in your shoulder and hips.